blanc-cake/nintendo-video-tests/README.md

 After setting up Nintendo Video, leave your 3DS open on the main Nintendo Video menu for a minute or two, and it will begin attemption to download BOSS data.
 If all is right, it should begin downloading your locally stored ESE_MD1 and fail to download MD2, MD3 and MD4.
 You should also recieve a notification telling you that Nintendo Video is moving.

 <img src="https://github.com/blanc-cake/nintendo-video-tests/blob/main/tutorial%20images/IMG20220407124904.jpg" width="445.7" height="594.2">

+My console's region is AUS - English, so that may be one of the reasons why videos don't show up after being downloaded.
+However the results will differ probably depending on the unix hex timestamp at 0xC, the consoles set date, the consoles region, or something entirely different.

+Huge thanks to the contributers of [Nintendo Videos page on 3dbrew](https://www.3dbrew.org/wiki/Nintendo_Video), especially popoffka.